For some, the hardest part of email marketing can be design.

 Your subject line has to be catchy to entice them to open your email.
 Keep the subject line between four and seven words.
 Provide a brief explanation for what it’s about.

 The preheader text shows below or after the subject line within the reader’s inbox.
-Use this as an extension of your subject line to entice people to open the email.
+Use this as an extension of your subject line to entice people to open the email and increase your open rates.
 We recommend using 5 to 8 words to catch their attention.

 The subject line and the preheader text should work together to show contacts just enough information to get them to open the email.